Orcapt/orca-pip/docs/guides/UTILITIES_GUIDE.md

 # Utilities Guide

-Complete guide to common utilities, exceptions, decorators, and logging in Lexia SDK.
+Complete guide to common utilities, exceptions, decorators, and logging in Orca SDK.

 ## Table of Contents